Trump's final trade jab may be tariffs on Vietnamese goods - experts | MarketScreener

 It is unclear whether tariffs on Vietnamese goods would reach that level or be closer to the 6.2% to 10% duties that Commerce Department applied to Vietnamese tires in November under a new currency rule.

 Analysts say that Vietnam's violation of the Treasury current account surplus threshold was partly a product of the Trump administration's trade war with China, causing a rush of inward investment by companies seeking to avoid Chinese tariffs and a large increase in exports to the United States.
+(Graphic: Foreign direct investment inflows into Vietnam 2012-20, https://graphics.reuters.com/USA-TRADE/VIETNAM/xegpbblwkpq/chart.png)

 Concerned U.S. executives are already reaching out to Congress.
 "Just the rumor of another massive tax on American companies has created such a panic that congressional offices are already getting panicked calls from their hometown businesses," one congressional aide told Reuters.